 As its name implies, the water buffalo spends much time in water.
 This buffalo in Hampi, Karnataka, South India, is enjoying a bath, while chewing the cud.
 (Photo copyright © by Kaj Halberg)

 Buffalos, grazing in a waterhole, Keoladeo National Park, Rajasthan, India.
 This grazing is beneficial to the reserve, as it prevents vegetation from clogging the waterholes.
-The white birds are eastern cattle egrets (Bubulcus coromandus), while various duck species are feeding in the background.
+The white birds are eastern cattle egrets (Bubulcus coromandus), and various duck species are feeding in the background.
 (Photo copyright © by Kaj Halberg)

-Buffalos, passing through a narrow alley in the city of Varanasi, Uttar Pradesh, India, hardly leave space for people.
+These buffalos, which are passing through a narrow alley in the city of Varanasi, Uttar Pradesh, India, hardly leave space for people.
 (Photo copyright © by Kaj Halberg)

 The ability of the water buffalo to pull the plough through rice fields surpasses that of any other animal. – Aliwetawela, east of Badulla, Sri Lanka.
 (Photo copyright © by Kaj Halberg)